 - Government Officials

-We will be targeting parents and guardians who are looking for a daycare center that offers help in overall development to their child.
+We will be targeting parents and guardians who are looking for a daycare center that offers help in the overall development of their child.

 Competition and Competitive Advantages:

 - We offer quality childcare services with hands-on early education at affordable prices

 - Everything that a child needs for a healthy and happy childhood, we provide under one roof.